 Populations and dollar figures are broken down by category: Demographics, Economics, Families, Housing and Social.

 Our library of charts gives you insight into data from the places you research.
 Look for them on profile pages.
+You can even embed the charts on your own site.

 Pre-computed statistics are presented alongside each data point, so you can see how each place fits into a larger context.